English Indian Shahi Paneer (1 Cup)

 Include Protein

-Add a serving of lean protein, such as grilled chicken or tofu, to your meal.
-This can help stabilize your blood sugar levels.
+Add a side of grilled chicken, fish, or tofu.
+Protein can help stabilize blood sugar levels.

 metabolic